-If Specialized is putting S-Works, its premium product line, on this helmet’s label, you know it must be one heck of a helmet.
+If Specialized is putting S-Works, its premium product line on this, you know it must be one heck of a bike helmet.

-Specialized said the S-Works Evade is quite simply the fastest road helmet it has ever tested.
+Specialized said the S-Works Evade is quite simply the fastest road bike helmet it has ever tested.
 In fact, the company said it is almost as aerodynamic as its S-Works TT helmet.
-This is a testament to the company’s intensive airflow testing and technology.
+This is a testament to the company’s intensive airflow testing and safety tech.
 But aerodynamics isn’t the only thing the S-Works Evade features.

 As the company says, aerodynamics wouldn’t mean a whole lot if your head was roasting in it.
 As such, the helmet is designed to be one of the coolest on the market as well.

-- Pros : ANGi Crash sensor system notifies your emergency contact during crashes and sends them to your GPS coordinates.
+- Pros : ANGi Crash sensor system notifies your emergency contact in event of a crash and sends them to your GPS coordinates.

-- Cons : Expect to pay a premium price.
+- Cons : Expect it to come with a premium price tag.

 Lazer Bullet 2.0

-If you’re looking for extreme aerodynamics from your helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.
+If you’re looking for an extreme aero helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.

-Adjust the Airslide system to create airflow through front vents and rears exhausts.
+Adjust the Airslide system to create airflow through front ventilation holes and rear exhaust system.
 Need maximum aerodynamics on a flat or downhill?
 Close the vents for a fully closed cap.
 And there’s more.
-Need help getting into the perfect aerodynamic position?
+Need help getting into the perfect aerodynamic riding position?

 - Pros : Futuristic design with many color choices.